linagora/tmail-flutter/privacy.md

 ## Scope

-The present privacy policy is limited only to the Team-Mail mobile application.
+The present privacy policy is limited only to the Twake Mail application.

 ## Email server disclaimer

 The users need to be aware that the email server and its owner may have a different privacy policy.
-Team-Mail being usable with any email server, we cannot assume here which would be the terms of the emails server owner privacy policy.
+Twake Mail being usable with any email server, we cannot assume here which would be the terms of the emails server owner privacy policy.
 Users are responsible of consulting and validating the privacy policy of the email server.

-By no means can LINAGORA be held accountable for the doings of arbitrary email servers owners that the users have been setting up with Team-Mail application.
+By no means can LINAGORA be held accountable for the doings of arbitrary email servers owners that the users have been setting up with Twake Mail application.

 ## Acceptance